bcdannyboy/montecargo/README.md

 # montecargo

-`montecargo` is a Monte Carlo simulation tool implemented in Go (Golang), designed for assessing and quantifying risks in various scenarios, particularly useful in cybersecurity risk analysis.
+`montecargo` is a Monte Carlo simulation tool implemented in Go (Golang), designed for assessing and quantifying risks in various scenarios, particularly useful in (and developed with a focus on) cybersecurity risk analysis.
 This package allows users to simulate different events with varying probabilities and impacts, providing a statistical approach to risk management.

 ## Features